alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 ## Unresolved questions

-1. Should we use a minimal funding threshold or submission fee?
-   1. Very similar, the only difference is "do you need to pay if your bounty is rejected"
-2. What, exactly, does the Bevy legal organization look like?
+1. What, exactly, does the Bevy legal organization look like?
-3. How much should the submission fee be?
+2. How much should the submission fee be?
-4. What percentage of overhead should the Bevy org ask for?
+3. What percentage of overhead should the Bevy org ask for?
-5. In terms of websites, APIs and bank accounts, how should the bounty process be implemented?
+4. In terms of websites, APIs and bank accounts, how should the bounty process be implemented?
-6. How polished should our initial Bevy Bounties site be before we ship it?
+5. How polished should our initial Bevy Bounties site be before we ship it?

 ## Future possibilities